rbtavares/threejs-car/README.md

 ## About

 In this project, the goal was to implement a drivable 4-wheel car and it's interactions with objects, lighting and world.
-MMMMMMM

 ## Screenshot